langroid/langroid/docs/demos/targeting/audience-targeting.md

 To kick off the system, the human user describes a business in English, or provides the URL of the business's website.
 The `Marketer` Agent sends
-customer profile queries to the `Researcher`, who answers in plain English, and the Marketer takes this description and sends it to the Segmentor (who has access to IAB Audience Segments, embedded into a vector-database), who maps it to standardized segments.
+customer profile queries to the `Researcher`, who answers in plain English based on the business description, and the Marketer takes this description and sends it to the Segmentor (who has access to IAB Audience Segments, embedded into a vector-database), who maps it to standardized segments.
 The task is done when the Marketer finds 4 standardized segments.
 The agents are depicted in the diagram below: